geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - The immense American sycamore tree as a symbol.
   - Feeling the solace and relief in the shade of the tree.
 - A Father's Love and Conclusion
-  - Interaction with the author's son.
+  - Interaction with John's son.
   - Expression of love and difficulty in doing so.

 ## "New Partner"
 - The Magic of a Song
   - Heartbreak and falling in love as overwhelming experiences.
   - The song "New Partner" by Palace Music as a magical song.
-  - The song's ability to transport the author to different moments.
+  - The song's ability to transport John to different moments.
 - Song's Mysterious Lyrics
-  - "New Partner" as the author's favorite song.
+  - "New Partner" as John's favorite song.
   - Mystery behind the song's lyrics and meaning.
   - Quoted lyrics and their unclear significance.
 - Personal Memories Attached to the Song
   - The transformative power of the song to evoke past moments.
   - Connection between heartbreak and falling in love.
-  - The song's ability to transport the author to different life stages.
+  - The song's ability to transport John to different life stages.
 - Art's Role in Survival
   - Reference to Kaveh Akbar's perspective on art's survival.
   - Importance of art that resonates with personal experiences.